gdlc/STAT_COMP/INCLASS_1.md

  **2)** Multiply x and y, what are the dimensions and type of the resulting vector?

- **3)** Add names ['x1','x2','x3'], and use indexing by name to replace the second entry of x with the value 1.1.
+ **3)** Add names to x ['x1','x2','x3'], and, using indexing by name, replace the second entry of x with the value 1.1.
 What is the type of x after the replacement?

  **4)** Create a matrix (W) using `cbind(x,y)`.